ecg-icas/icas/doc/next/_sources/reference/get-ad.rst.txt

 The ``nextPageToken`` parameter could be provided to fetch next page if available.

 The ``status`` parameter returns only ads with the given status.
-The default is to return only ads with status **ACTIVE**.
+The default is to return **non-deleted** ads.

 The ``orderBy`` and ``direction`` parameters control the sort field and direction.
-By default results are ordered by created date.
+By default results are ordered by created date in ascending order.

-The ``titleKeywords`` parameter is case-insensitive and will include only ads which contain the given keyword in their title.
+The ``titleKeywords`` parameter is case-insensitive and will include only ads which contain the given keyword in the title.

-The ``changedSince`` parameter can be used to retrieve only ads that have :ref:`ad_dateLastUpdated` >= ``changedSince``.
+The ``changedSince`` parameter can be used to retrieve ads that have :ref:`ad_dateLastUpdated` >= ``changedSince``.
 The ``changedSince`` value must be a valid `ISO 8601`_ UTC date which usually lies in the past but cannot lie in the future.